mouneem/ginsim-scripts/README.md

 ```

 ## 4. Workflow / Pipeline
-### 1. GeneratePerturbations.py
+## 1. GeneratePerturbations.py
-This script allows the generation all possible perturbations from a given model by:
+This script allows the generation of all possible perturbations from a given model by:
 1. Extracting the name and the maximum value of a each node from the model.
 1. Computing all the possible states of each node.
 1. Combining the difirent satates of nodes (if the size of perturbation > 1 )